Dyrudis/vlr-guessr/README.md

 ![vlr-guessr Icon](src/assets/icon.svg)

 **vlr-guessr** is a web game where players can test their knowledge of Valorant SFX.
 The game challenges users to identify maps, agent/abilities and skin bundles based on the audio.
-You can access the production version of the website [here](https://vlr-guessr.pages.dev/).
+You can access the website [here](https://vlr-guessr.pages.dev/).

 ## Screenshots